Skip to main content

 "No, you don't have to do that."
 Shekhar insisted.
 “You go, see, learn, what else?
 If you understand, it is also an experience.”
 Aniruddha agreed, deciding not to tell Bondita where he was going.
 She did not enquire if he said there was a party, he would stay at Shekhar's house for the night.
 Shekhar secretly thought of formulating his plan.

 The junction of Chitpur led to a narrow bylane.
 A hired carriage stopped there.
 After settling his fare, Aniruddha followed Shekhar.
 Shekhar told him one should not come to Baiji Para wearing pants and a shirt.
 So Aniruddha settled for the Dhuti Panjabi for the real experience.
-Aniruddha said he had an invite in Calcutta at home.
-Bondita put his money bag, and perfume handkerchief neatly for him.
+Aniruddha said he had an invite at home in Calcutta.
+Bondita put his money bag and perfume handkerchief neatly for him.
 She did not ask her husband a single question.
 Aniruddha felt suffocated by her trust that day.
 He came out of the house hurriedly.
 Shekhar stopped in front of a house.
 The sound of music was coming from inside.
-Two stairsteps were barely visible in the dim light.
-Suddenly a woman stood there and asked "Did you bring this new Babu today?"
+Two stair steps were barely visible in the dim light.
+Suddenly, a woman stood there and asked, "Did you bring this new Babu today?"

-"He's my friend," Shekhar replied as Anirudha felt uncomfortable at the observation of the woman.
+"He's my friend," Shekhar replied as Anirudha felt uncomfortable at the observation of this woman.
 "Babah!
 He is red with embarrassment."
 The woman laughed.
 She offered garlands of Bel.
 Shekhar bound one around his wrist, and Aniruddha followed after him.
 He then followed the woman to the third floor.
-There a girl suddenly spread watered perfume on them.
+There was a girl who suddenly spread watered perfume on them.
 The strong smell made Aniruddha feel like he would have a headache.
-The event was in a large room, first an older woman sang, she was the main Baiji and then came the dance performance.
+The event was in a large room, first, an older woman sang; she was the main Baiji and then came the dance performance.
 To be honest, Aniruddha liked it.
 How many Ragas, how many dance forms, and how many unknown resources of Hindustan culture survived in the house of these Baijis?
-For whatever reason they do this, they have immense respect for their art.
+For whatever reason, they do this; they have immense respect for their art.
 In the middle of the night, Aniruddha checked his watch.
 Shekhar was busy drinking.

 "Go ahead with her, I'm coming," Shekhar said to a confused Aniruddha.